aws-samples/eks-workshop/content/advanced/330_servicemesh_using_appmesh/add_nodegroup_fargate/_index.md

 cd eks-app-mesh-polyglot-demo
 ```

-Now lets, create the Managed Nodegroup in our EKS cluster for the Product Catalog Application.
+Now lets, create the Fargate Profile in our EKS cluster to deploy one `prodcatalog` service in our Product Catalog Application.